-PROLINTAS plays contributive role in supporting the economic development of the communities it serves.
-Providing and maintaining a reliable highway system transport goods and people more efficiently, leading to increased economic activity.
+PROLINTAS plays а contributive role in supporting the economic development of the communities it serves.
+Providing and maintaining a reliable highway system enables businesses to transport goods and people more efficiently, leading to increased economic activity.
 This, in turn, creates job opportunities and generates revenue for companies and the local economy.
-PROLINTAS also engages in community development initiatives, such as supporting local businesses or investing in infrastructure economic growth.
+PROLINTAS also engages in community development initiatives, such as supporting local businesses or investing in infrastructure projects, further promoting economic growth.
 A wellmaintained highway system can attract new businesses and industries to the area, creating more jobs and stimulating economic growth even further.